Academics in Harper Adams University’s Rural Resilience Research Group (3RG) are working to provide analysis of food security issues around the world.

 As academics’ research has developed, it became clear the real strength of the team is that it looks beyond the criminal act to consider the impact on the whole farm system and importantly the second and third order effects that emanate from a shock such as mental health and food security.

-This widened focus has also seen the team lend its weight to a series of open-source briefings for officials and ministers in Whitehall – with the first such briefing, for the week ending May 5, reproduced below – and further briefings to follow on the Harper Adams blog throughout the coming year.
+This widened focus has also seen the team lend its weight to a series of open-source briefings for officials and ministers in Whitehall - the latest of which we reproduce here.